fluxninja/aperture/docs/content/concepts/integrations/flow-control/flow-selector.md

 </Zoom>

-as an other extreme, if your Agent Groups already group entities into logical services, you can treat the Agent Group as a service and catch-all-service (useful when installing as a sidecar):
+as an other extreme, if your _Agent Groups_ already group entities into logical services, you can treat the _Agent Group_ as a service and catch-all-service can be used to match flows to policies (useful when installing as a sidecar):

 <Zoom>